mattbowa/Online-Booking-System/README.md

 ### Background
 The project was originally developed as a practical way for learning web development.
 This was also an opportunity to gain hands-on practical programming experience with PHP, JavaScript and MySQL.<br />

-The application was designed from scratch, with HTML5 and CSS, without the dependence of a CMS or library modules.
+The app was designed developed from scratch ( PHP, JavaScript & MySQL) without the dependence of a CMS, libraries or frameworks.

 Through the project development stages more features, including front & server side functionalities,  were progressively added.<br />